How to get started with service recovery in healthcare

 When preventative steps aren’t enough, some tried-and-true tactics and strategic best practices can give your organization the edge.

-Developing a solid service recovery strategy is neither about avoiding missteps nor simply responding to mistakes—though those are important too.
-Service recovery also means continuously improving the experience of care by learning from the past and evolving everyday behaviors to meet patients’ needs and exceed their expectations.
+Developing solid service recovery strategies is neither about avoiding missteps nor simply responding to mistakes—though those are important too.
+Service recovery in healthcare also means continuously improving the experience of care by learning from the past and evolving everyday behaviors to meet patients’ needs and exceed their expectations.